Gohana

 Gohana is a city and a municipal council, near Sonipat city in the Sonipat district of the Indian state of Haryana.
 Gohana is the oldest Tehsil of Haryana.
 Gohana is also famous all over the world for its Maturam's Jalebi (which is also national sweet of India).

 Communities

 According to local traditions, Gohana was founded by a Rajput chieftain named Tej Singh.
 He is believed to have ruled the region extending up to Murthal and parts of present-day Karnal district.
 The town is historically dominated by Rajputs of the Chauhan clan, who played a significant role in shaping its early political and social structure.

-There are 36 villages of Chauhan Rajput in the Sonipat district ranging from Jundpur to Murthal to Gohana to Jakhauli…